arianakeith/audio-narrative-2023spring/assets.md

 Prospective assets list:

--pencil / pen sounds writing (create)
+-pencil / pen sounds writing (record)

--squeaking of desk chair (repurpose)
+-squeaking of desk chair (stock)

--flipping through papers (create)
+-flipping through papers (record)

--highlighting on paper (create)
+-highlighting on paper (record)

--pen clicking (create)
+-pen clicking (record)

--keyboard clicks (typing) (create)
+-keyboard clicks (typing) (record)

--clock ticking (repurpose)
+-clock ticking (stock)

--a deep breathe (create or repurpose)
+-a deep breathe (record or stock)

--sounds of making a cup of coffee with a Keurig (create)
+-sounds of making a cup of coffee with a Keurig (record)

--a fan or ac unit humming as a consistent background noise (repurpose)
+-a fan or ac unit humming as a consistent background noise (stock)

--the sounds of online learning tutorials such as kkan academy (repurpose)
+-the sounds of online learning tutorials such as kkan academy (stock)

+-conversations with roommates about the exam (record)